 Cast Iron Kadai

 A small, compact Kadai is necessary for making side dishes aka, poriyal.
-Ones made from cast iron has their own benefits.
+Ones made from cast iron have their own benefits.
 They retain heat and are healthy.
 So, you can half-cook vegetables and keep them closed with a lid.
 The residual heat will slowly cook the vegetables fully retaining the nutrients.

 Stainless Steel Kadai